Jin Liqun

-Jin Liqun (金立群; born August 1949) is a Chinese banker who has been serving as the founding president of the Asian Infrastructure Investment Bank since 2016.
+Jin Liqun (金立群; born August 1949) is a Chinese banker who served as the founding president of the Asian Infrastructure Investment Bank from 2016 to 2026.
 Previously, he served as secretary general of the AIIB Interim Multilateral Secretariat from 2014 to 2016, as chairman of China International Capital Corporation from 2013 to 2014, as chairman of the supervisory board of China Investment Corporation from 2008 to 2013, as vice president of the Asian Development Bank from 2003 to 2008, and as vice minister of finance of China from 1998 to 2003.

 Early life and education

 Jin was born in Changshu, Jiangsu.
 He studied high school in Jiangyin but could not complete his education to bachelor's degree level because of the Cultural Revolution.
 As a teenager he briefly joined the Red Guards and from 1968 was sent to work in the countryside to grow rice.
 For three years he did this agricultural work and still continued to study by himself, which led to an appointment as teacher in a local middle school.
 In 1978 the universities reopened and he entered Beijing Foreign Studies University's Master program, graduating with a Master of Arts in English literature in 1980.
 He was later a Hubert Humphrey Fellow in the economics graduate program at Boston University from 1987 to 1988.
 He also studied in the graduate program in economics at George Washington University.
 He is fluent in both English and French.